Hokeey/DetectCanaryTokens/README.md

 ### Disclaimer

 This script is intended for educational and security testing purposes only.
 Utilize it responsibly and in compliance with applicable laws and regulations.
-And remember... ***DON'T DO CRIME :)***
+Remember... ***DON'T DO CRIME :)***